Where We Be

 The Home Stretch

-Longs Peak.
-The Home Stretch is quite steep—steeper than the Trough—but more
+Peak.
+The Home Stretch is quite steep—steeper than the Trough—but more bearable because

-the flat football-field-size summit together.
+football-field-size summit together.
 It was 10 am.
 Whew!
-We got to the top in 6
+We got to the top in 6 hours, which really

-hours, which really isn’t half bad.
-In fact, it’s about the same amount of time it took me on
+isn’t half bad.
+In fact, it’s about the same amount of time it took me on my last attempt.

-for a good hour.
-We enjoyed the second half of our sandwiches while sitting on a flat
+good hour.
+We enjoyed the second half of our sandwiches while sitting on a flat ledge overlooking

 The Downhill Journey